Yllfa was born to Beornherd of Forlaw and Yrsa of Edoras, in her grandparent’s croft close to the capital.

 Life was simple, but happy for a while.
 Then in her twentieth year her mother passed from a fever that affected near a third of the town.
 There was little time to grieve as all who could help were called into action.
 After that, Yllfa sought to work more in the infirmary when allowed.

 There came a time when merchants from Edoras arrived, bringing with them a dappled filly foal.
 The foal was a final gift from her grandfather.
-Cenulf had died, the messenger said, and his son had taken over the farm.
+Cenulf had died, the messenger said, and his son had taken over the farm, though was letting it fall into ruin.
 But the old man had wished the delight of his later days to have a horse with at least some noble blood.
 So it was that Yllfa gained Wynn, the last foal sired by Cenulf’s own warhorse.

 For many years she remained in Harwick, but in more recent times, stirrings to find something more to her life led her to travel back to Edoras.
 Her plan was to work until she could set up her own apothecary there, and to see what, if anything, could be done about her grandparent's small farm.
 Fate seemed to have other things in store for her though.
 From a chance meeting, a request for aid in reclaiming the farm, and the choice of a dinner rather than coin, she found herself in an increasingly close relationship with one who actually understood her somewhat unusual nature, and was not afraid.
 She still works toward her original goals, though since her family farm was burned down, her focus is in Bancross homestead.
 Yllfa has finally found love and respect in her home with Waelden, and his (now their) daughter, Ethel.